jackpal/swiftgen4cgsql/README.md

 ## Usage

+The SwiftGen.py script generates Swift code from the CG-SQL compiler's JSON metadata description.

+The PackageGen.py script creates a Swift Package Manager package that contains the generated Swift code, along with the generated Objective-C code, the generated C code, and the cg-sql runtime.

+The PackageGen.py script will invoke the SwiftGen.py script to generate the Swift code as needed.

-The SwiftGen.py file can be placed anywhere you like.
-You use it like this:
+The SwiftGen.py and PackageGen.py files can be placed anywhere you like.

+You call PackageGen.py like this:

 ```
-usage: SwiftGen.py [-h] -c PATH -d DIR -i FILE [-o DIR] -p NAME [-t FILE] [-v]
+usage: PackageGen.py [-h] -c PATH -d DIR -i FILE [-o DIR] -p NAME -s PATH [-t FILE] [-v]

 required arguments:
   -c PATH, --cql_compiler PATH